 So if I toss a coin and it lands on heads ten times in a row, is it

 is more likely to land on tails the next time I toss it?

-probability theory so you should agree with that.
+@ONEDUMME, I didn't invent that, it's probability theory so you should agree with that.

 Let's see... we have match between Spain - Scotland, let's give for both teams equal chances, so